In this article, we will take a look at some of the best electric leaf blowers.

 If you’re in the market for a leaf blower, but you don’t want to spend a lot of money this model is one of the better options on the market.

-If you really have your heart set on something that doesn’t require an available electrical outlet and you’re just not thrilled with the prospect of lugging an extension cord behind you wherever you go you may want to consider the GreenWorks 24352 24V.
+If you really have your heart set on something that doesn’t require an available electrical outlet and you’re just not thrilled with the prospect of lugging an extension cord behind you wherever you go you may want to consider the GreenWorks 24V blower.

-It’s one of the best cordless electric leaf blowers available and it’s not overly pricy either at just under $150.
+It’s one of the best cordless electric leaf blowers available and it’s not overly pricy either.